-Craft Your Accomplishments – Make a list of your accomplishments and include a measurable impact they had on the company, the customer and against the competition.
+Detail Your Accomplishments – Make a list of your accomplishments and include the impact they had on the company, the customer, and the competition.
 Limit your list to your “top 10 hits” and list only the things you are most proud of.
 Once you have your list, weave the list into a storyline.
 You will use the story during the conversation with your target audience, most likely at the beginning.

-Craft Your Aspirations – Similar to the list of accomplishments, make a list of your career aspirations.
+Identify Your Aspirations – Like the list of accomplishments, make a list of your career aspirations.
 Be as specific as possible on the type of role that you enjoy, the breadth of responsibility you are seeking, and the reach you would like to have.
 The more specific you are the more this will help shape your conversation.
-This list will serve to plant seeds in the mind of executives, so they consider you when they engage in succession planning discussions.
+This list will serve to plant seeds in the mind of the audience, so they will consider you when they engage in succession planning discussions.

-Craft Your Answers – Expect the unexpected when having a discussion with executives.
+Anticipate Their Questions – Expect the unexpected when having a discussion with leaders.
 They may want to ask your opinion on a particular topic, or they may test you on topics outside of your area of expertise.
 You may want to chat with your mentor or coach and brainstorm questions that might come up during these discussions.

 Need Help Organizing Your Thoughts?